 Two of the most common finishes on hardwood are wood oil and varnish.
 Both finishes offer glossy protection, but what’s the difference between them?

-The main difference between wood oil and varnish is that wood oil needs to penetrate the wood to stick, while varnish binds to the top layer of wood.
-That means varnish is glossier, dries harder, and protects the wood better than wood oil.
+The main difference is that wood oil needs to penetrate the wood to stick, while varnish binds to the top layer of wood.
+That means varnish is glossier, dries harder, and protects the wood better.

 - Linseed oil